craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Sign in using the tenant owner account (`admin@LODSXXXXXX.onmicrosoft.com`).

-1. Click the Admin link.
+1. select the Admin link.
 This opens the **Microsoft 365 admin center**.

 1. Close Edge.